poch-umd/389Rfall2019/week/11/writeup/README.md

 http://142.93.136.81:5000/item?1&id=1 OR 1=1
 ~~~~

 Basic ideas were tried above, some of which triggered the WAF.
-It was hoped that using the PHP `$` with variable names can result in bypassing it the WAF.
+It was hoped that using the PHP `$` with variable names can result in bypassing the WAF.

 ~~~~
 http://142.93.136.81:5000/item?id=0 {$name[1]}{$name[2]} 1=1;--